pagopa-archive/io-onboarding-pa/README.md

 # IO Onboarding portal frontend

-The repository contains the frontend code of the [IO](https://io.italia.it) onboarding portal.
+This repository contains the code of the frontend application of the IO Public Administrations onboarding portal.

+## What is IO?

+More informations can be found on the [IO project website](https://io.italia.it).

 ## Prerequisites